-Looking for the perfect gift for the dad that loves scotch?
+Looking for the perfect bottle of scotch?
 We asked top bartending and spirits industry professionals to tell us which scotches they love and why.

 Heads up: The numerical order below is organized alphabetically, not by importance or quality; it’s a list, not a ranking.
 Prices are averages and can vary state to state.